Andrés Escobar: International career

 He made his debut for the Colombia national team on 30 March 1988, in a 3–0 win against Canada.
 His first appearance in an international competition took place at the 1988 Rous Cup, where he also scored the only goal of his career in a 1–1 draw against England.

 He played four matches at the 1989 Copa América when he was 22 years old.
 The team was eliminated in the first round of the tournament.
-The same year he also played at the 1990 FIFA World Cup qualification.
-The team was the winner of Group 2, but had to play the Intercontinental Play-off since it had the worst record among the group winners.
-Colombia won 1–0 on aggregate and qualified for the 1990 FIFA World Cup.
-Escobar played all the matches during the World Cup.
-The team reached the Round of 16 where it was eliminated with a 2–1 defeat against Cameroon.
+The same year, he also played in 1990 FIFA World Cup qualifying matches.
+The team finished as winners of Group 2, though had to enter the inter-confederation play-offs, where they beat Israel 1–0 on aggregate and qualified for the 1990 FIFA World Cup.
+Escobar played in all of his country's matches during the World Cup as they reached the round of 16, being eliminated after a 2–1 loss to Cameroon.

 Escobar was called up for the 1991 Copa América squad, where he made seven appearances.
 He did not participate in any games of the 1994 FIFA World Cup qualification, but he was called up for the World Cup.